snej/sqnice/README.md

   * Easy access to getting and setting pragmas and limits.
   * Convenient API for incremental vacuuming, with an optional check for whether a minimum fraction of the file is free space.
+  * Database encryption API supports both [SQLCipher][SQLCIPHER] and the [SQLite Encryption Extension][SEE], and adapts to their different behavior for setting passwords vs. raw keys.

 ## Building It